dktr0/WebDirt/README.md

 WebDirt is a rewrite of Alex McLean's Dirt sampling engine (by Alex McLean) to run in the web browser using the Web Audio API.
 Contributors are Jamie Beverley and David Ogborn.
+It was created for (and can be tried, live, in) the Estuary live coding platform: https://github.com/dktr0/Estuary.git

 From a JavaScript point of view it is used as follows.